 Identifying a baseline requires a manual or solution-assisted assessment of systems and assets to see how closely they align with the relevant CIS benchmarks.
 This initial assessment — along with clear documentation of any areas where configuration falls short of a benchmark — becomes the baseline.

-Further assessments should be completed to an agreed schedule to ensure in-scope assets are brought into compliance with CIS benchmarks and remain compliant over time.
+- Complete further assessments to an agreed schedule to ensure in-scope assets comply with CIS benchmarks and remain compliant over time.

-Follow-up assessments should be completed as frequently as possible.
+Complete follow-up assessments as frequently as possible.
 If a configuration or file change causes an asset to fall out of compliance with a CIS benchmark, it becomes vulnerable to attack.
 The longer the asset remains non-compliant, the greater the risk it poses to the organization.

 For this reason, many organizations use automated solutions to continually monitor files and system configuration to ensure non-compliance issues are identified and resolved quickly.